omnicortex/texlive-docker/README.md

 To use one of these images in your projects, simply lookup the name of the image on GitHub Packages and use

-    FROM ghcr.io/omnicortex/texlive:2022
+    FROM ghcr.io/omnicortex/texlive:latest

-or any other tag.
+or

-If you want to pull these images GitHub, simply use

-    FROM ghcr.io/omnicortex/texlive:2022
+    FROM ghcr.io/omnicortex/texlive:latest-full

 or any other tag.